 It's no longer considered a lock that Clinton-Dix will be the first safety drafted, not with the rising star of Louisville FS Calvin Pryor drawin so much attention.
 Either would be a logical selection here for the Rams.

 And, for the record, it's HaHa without any spaces between the first and second Ha.
 And if you wonder how to say it properly, watch this video -- the third time was the charm.

 14. Chicago Bears - Timmy Jernigan, DT, Florida State (6'2" 300) ~

 With the signing of QB Jay Cutler to a long-term deal, doing something to address the team's abhorrently bad run defense would be a wise move.
 Jernigan should help with that along with bringing an added pass rush force from the 4-3 defensive tackle spot, something more valuable than ever in the NFL.
 Pitt DT Aaron Donald might also be a consideration at this spot.

 15. Pittsburgh Steelers - C.J.
 Mosley, LB, Alabama (6'2" 235)

 Mosley played in a 3-4 defense at Alabama and has shown versatility, elite skill and strong leadership skills.
 He would be a much welcomed addition to Pittsburgh's front seven, which is in need of an upgrade.

 16. Dallas Cowboys - Aaron Donald, DT, Pitt (6'1" 285)

-Donald could serve as a replacement for DT Jason Hatcher, who turns 32 before the start of the next season and is set to become an unrestricted free agent.
+Donald could serve as a replacement for DT Jason Hatcher, who signed as a free agent with the Washington Redskins.
 The "Tampa Two" defense is predicated on the front four providing sufficient pressure on opposing quarterbacks, something Hageman should help with quite well.